dennis-park/springies/README.md

 ##Known bugs
 * Masses may get stuck in walls due to bounds limitations of JBox and JGEngine

-* JFileChooser returns NullPointerException when called (temporary fix: place cursor over top-right corner, then press 'n')
+* JFileChooser returns NullPointerException when called (temporary fix: place cursor over top-right corner, then press 'n').
+Sometimes works.
+Sometimes doesn't.
+Might have to do with calling file only when Springies is fully loaded.
+* The direction that forces act upon are calculated in radians but environment.xml gives the direction in degrees.
+This is never converted so gravity will be at a strange angle (90 radians = 156.6 degrees) when using reading in the given environment.xml file.
+A simple fix is to change the direction in the XML file to 1.57 (90 degrees = 1.57 radians).
+* If you move the walls 2-3 clicks outside of the game window, they become stuck there (some kind of collision) and will never go back to the game window.
+If you don't go too far out, walls will toggle in and out as expected.
+* If you move the walls too quickly, they will move too quickly to exert repulsion forces on the masses.